kyaaqba/magma/docs/AZURE_DEPLOYMENT.md

 Now that the certificate files are packaged, we can import them into the Key Vault by running these commands:

-`az keyvault certificate import --file .\myorg.pfx --name myorg-com --vault-name myorg-prod-magma-01`
+`az keyvault certificate import --file .\domain.pfx --name domain --vault-name myorg-prod-magma-01`

 `az keyvault certificate import --file .\certifier.pfx --name Certifier --vault-name myorg-prod-magma-01`